konstellation-io/kdl-project-template/README.md

   the training history (accuracy and loss per epoch on both training and validation data) are stored as an artifact in MLflow (`training_history.csv` and visualized in `.png`).
   The model with the highest validation accuracy is saved as a .joblib file in MLflow artifacts, and is used to produce an assessment of model performance on the validation dataset (e.g. saving the loss and accuracy metrics, and the confusion matrix of the validation set, `confusion_matrix.png`, all logged to MLflow).

+The pipelines is defined in [dvc.yaml](dvc.yaml)
-The execution of the example classification pipeline on Drone agents is specified in [.drone.yml](.drone.yml) (for simplicity, we are omitting various additional components here, such as the environment variables and the AWS secrets):
+The execution of the example classification pipeline on github actions is specified in [.github/workflows/experiments.yml](.github/workflows/experiments.yml)
+(for simplicity, we are omitting various additional components here, such as the environment variables and the AWS secrets):

 ```yaml